hdgarrood/purescript-sequences/README.md

 Big props also go to [taku0](https://github.com/taku0) who did most of the initial work on this.

-Note that this project is currently **unstable**.
-The API might change significantly from one version to the next.

 ## Documentation

 You probably want [Data.Sequence][].
 This package also provides